 Resources that have use limitations because of battery storage warranties can request to register the storage limitations (e.g. Proxy Demand Response Resources, Limited Energy Storage Resource).
 Any documentation that reflects an externally imposed limitation based on either design or regulatory restrictions (per Tariff) will be reviewed and evaluated for meeting the criteria.
-The CAISO will validate the limitations meet all three criteria of Section 30.4.1.1.6.1.1.
+The CAISO will validate the limitations meet all three criteria of Section 30.4.6.1.

 The SC should submit a request with an attached ULPDT that includes a record for the limitation that specifies the use limit type, granularity, effective dates, and limitation amount and attach the supporting documentation.
-The Scheduling Coordinator must identify in its submission the section and page of the supporting documentation that includes the details for the use limitation.
+The SC should identify in its submission the section and page of the supporting documentation that includes the details for the use limitation.